 Hershey Theatre Apollo Awards Director’s Information

-If you would like your production evaluated for a Hershey Theatre Apollo Award, you are required to:
+If you would like your production evaluated for a Hershey Theatre Apollo Award, you will be required to:

-- Provide a total of 14 complimentary tickets for the seven evaluators (one ticket for the evaluator; one ticket for a guest)
+- Provide a total of 10 complimentary tickets for the five evaluators (one ticket for the evaluator; one ticket for a guest)

 - Provide accurate driving instructions to the building where the production will be held

 - Provide HTAA with the production's program/playbill and poster, as well as 3-5 production photos

 - Pay a $75 registration fee for each participating cast

 - Schools are permitted to double cast a production.
 To qualify for double casting, at least 80% of the character roles to be evaluated must be played by different students.
 A maximum of eight (8) character roles will be evaluated from each cast, so therefore six of the eight evaluated students should be played by different people in each cast.
 Any student participating in both casts will only be evaluated in one cast.
 Schools are required to complete a registration form for each cast and pay the $75 registration fee for each cast.